TennisBowling/NaiveSplit/README.md

-# garbagio
-these are garbagio solidity contracts so basically they work really well
 PLEASE DO NOT SEND ANY TOKENS TO ANY OF THE CONTRACTS APART FROM THE ERC-20 NAIVESPLIT ONES.
 SUCC/ABSORBCONTRACTFUNDS WILL </u> NOT <u/> WORK!